 Structure and Responsibilities – as an organisation grows the hierarchy tends to grow organically and tasks can sometimes sit with the wrong person just because they have always done it, or the previous post holder did it.
 Reviewing your HR strategy can ensure that the right tasks are being undertaken by the right people, with the right skills, at the right time.
 For example, performance management, disciplinaries and appraisals are key processes to have in place but require training and support policies to ensure they are undertaken correctly and productively.

-Having an HR Strategy that fulfils these functions will result in high staff retention and talent development – another great reason to review your HR Strategy now.
+Having a plan that fulfils these functions will result in high staff retention and talent development – another great reason to review your everything now.

 We can help support you on reviewing, or even writing an HR Strategy, and with a free one-hour consultation now is the best time to start that review.
 If you would like to know more about how MAD-HR can support you, we would love to have a chat.